maclandrol/ARNquant/README.md

 ![main windows](http://i.imgur.com/xAEqnh8.png)

 #### 1. Nucleus segmentation mask
   Load your segmentation mask with the `Load mask` button and it will show in this panel.
+You can zoom in and out by using the tools provided (**section 8** on the image)

 #### 2. **Spots intensity distribution**